 THE FOREGOING IS A GENERAL AND ABBREVIATED SUMMARY OF THE PROVISIONS OF THE CODE AND THE TREASURY REGULATIONS IN EFFECT AS THEY DIRECTLY GOVERN THE TAXATION OF EACH FUND AND ITS SHAREHOLDERS.
 THESE PROVISIONS ARE SUBJECT TO CHANGE BY LEGISLATIVE OR ADMINISTRATIVE ACTION, AND ANY SUCH CHANGE MAY BE RETROACTIVE.
 A MORE COMPLETE DISCUSSION OF THE TAX RULES APPLICABLE TO EACH FUND CAN BE FOUND IN THE STATEMENT OF ADDITIONAL INFORMATION, WHICH IS INCORPORATED BY REFERENCE INTO THIS PROSPECTUS.
 SHAREHOLDERS ARE URGED TO CONSULT THEIR TAX ADVISERS REGARDING SPECIFIC QUESTIONS AS TO U.S. FEDERAL, STATE, LOCAL AND FOREIGN INCOME OR OTHER TAXES.
 The financial highlights tables that follow are intended to help you understand each Fund's financial performance for the fiscal year or periods ended June 30.

 Certain information reflects the financial results for a single Fund share.
 The total returns in the tables represent the rate that an investor would have earned or lost on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-This information for periods after June 30, 2015 has been audited by KPMG LLP ("KPMG"), whose report, along with the Fund's financial statements, are included in the Fund's annual report, which is available upon request.
-The information in the Financial Highlights tables for the periods audited prior to July 1, 2015 has been audited and reported on by another independent registered public accounting firm.
+This information for the years ended June 30, 2019 and June 30, 2015 have been audited by PricewaterhouseCoopers LLP ("PwC"), whose report, along with each Fund's financial statements, are included in the Funds' annual report, which is available upon request.
+The information for the years ended June 30, 2018, 2017, and 2016, have been audited and reported on by another independent registered public accounting firm.
+As of August 14, 2019, PwC, an independent registered public accounting firm located at 2121 N. Pearl Street, Suite 2000, Dallas, TX 75201, serves as independent registered public accounting firm to the Funds.

 The Opportunistic Credit Fund commenced operations on July 1, 2014, upon the reorganization of the HSSF Predecessor Fund into the Fund.
-With the reorganization, the Fund assumed the financial and performance history of the HSSF Predecessor Fund.
-The information in the Financial Highlights tables for the Fund for the periods audited prior to July 1, 2014 is based on the financial information of the HSSF Predecessor Fund, which has been audited and reported on by another independent registered public accounting firm.
+With the reorganization, the Opportunistic Credit Fund assumed the financial and performance history of the HSSF Predecessor Fund.
+The information in the Financial Highlights tables for the Opportunistic Credit Fund for the periods audited prior to July 1, 2014 is based on the financial information of the HSSF Predecessor Fund, which has been audited and reported on by another independent registered public accounting firm.